FelixLutze/Arcade-Game/README.md

 ### Prerequisites

-A modern web browser is recommended to support the JavaScript and HTML used in the app.
+A modern web browser is recommended to support the JavaScript and HTML used by the game.

 ## Demo